KobraRocks/deno-smtp-connection/README.md

 anyway you can log an issue in this repo and I will relay those kind of issues to the Deno Team.

 ## Scope of this module
+- To optimize support for smtp connections using basic, Tls or StartTls protocols
-Anything that can increase the quality or performance of sending smtp server command and receiving smtp server response.
+- Anything that can increase the quality or performance of sending smtp server command and receiving smtp server response.

 ## Out of scope of this module
 - Interpetation of smtp server responses